Bursae are fluid-filled sacs found about your joints. They

 - sports-related activities

-- staying on the knees for long periods of time
+- staying on your knees for long periods of time

-Many things may trigger bouts of inflammation and pain in the hips.
-These include:
+Many things can trigger bouts of inflammation and pain in your

-- lying on the hip(s) for long periods of time
+- lying on your hips for long periods of time

-- any disease that affects the bones, such as arthritis
+- any disease that affects your bones, such as

 Risk factors for bursitis include: